|

 Cobb, with all his faults, was an admirable preserver and docketer of letters.
 But in 1792 he was given, on Windham's recommendation, a small post of some kind in the public service; and thereafter we know much less of the day-to-day history of Felbrigg."
 And of William Cobb himself !

-A small glimpse of William's duties at Felbrigg can be gained from the following advertisement:- "To be Sold, a large Quantity of oak, Ash, some Beech, Sycamore, and Lombardy Poplar Plants, all of which are five and six Years Growth, very good healthy Plants, and will be sold on such exceeding cheap Terms as to make them an Object well worth the Attention of any Person inclined to plant this Autumn.
+27 October 1781.
+Page 3, column 1 - "To be Sold, a large Quantity of oak, Ash, some Beech, Sycamore, and Lombardy Poplar Plants, all of which are five and six Years Growth, very good healthy Plants, and will be sold on such exceeding cheap Terms as to make them an Object well worth the Attention of any Person inclined to plant this Autumn.
 Wanted, Some Acorns, Ashenkeys, Beach Masts, and Spanish Chestnut Seeds: - Enquire of Mr COBB, at Felbrigg, near Cromer, Norfolk."

 LETTERS TO WILLIAM COBB FROM HIS FAMILY